network-unit-testing-system/nuts/README.md

 ### SonarQube
 Our [sonarqube server](sonarqube.ins.work) automatically analyses our project via Gitlab CI.
-If you prefer to run your analysis without pushing you can trigger the analysis locally after executing the tests with coverage.
+If you prefer to run your analysis without pushing, you can trigger the analysis locally after executing the tests with coverage.

 Windows PowerShell:
 ```bash